 Today’s time and attendance systems allow employees to manage their time in various ways, including via computers, mobile devices, PINs, and swipe and badge cards.
 However, all of those options open up the possibility of buddy punching.
 Buddy punching is when an employee clocks in or out for one of their co-workers.
 The TSheets study found that 16% of U.S. employees admit to buddy punching, which costs U.S. businesses $372 million a year.

 The best way to combat buddy punching is through the use of biometric clocks.
-A growing number of time and attendance systems now offer some form of biometrics.
-Biometric clocks force employees to punch in and out using a fingerprint, palm, facial or iris scan.
-Requiring such a scan removes the option for an employee to clock one of their co-workers in or out and ensures that employers aren't paying for time an employee didn't work.
+Growing numbers of time and attendance systems now offer some form of biometrics.
+Biometric clocks require employees to punch in and out using a fingerprint, palm, facial or iris scan.
+This removes the option for an employee to clock one of their co-workers in or out and ensures that employers aren’t paying for time an employee didn’t work.
 [Looking for a time and attendance system?
 Check out our best picks and reviews.]

 However, how these scans are stored and how employees are notified of biometric scan requirements and storage have opened up a number of legal issues.